Marie de Villepin: Modeling

 She was the bride for the French fashion designer Franck Sorbier in his Fall 2004 Couture collection.
 Her first major breakthrough was a fashion story shot by Gilles Bensimon in the American edition of ELLE in October 2005.

 She was the face and the spokesperson of the perfume Ange ou Démon by Givenchy from 2006 to 2010.

 In 2007, she was also chosen by Krizia for their Spring and Fall 2007 advertising campaigns.

 In 2007, she appeared on the catwalk in London at the "Fashion Rocks" event for Christopher Kane.

 She currently models in New York under the alias of Marie Steiss.
 Marie Steiss was on the runway for Krizia in Milan, Spring and Winter 2007 collections; for Givenchy in Paris, Spring 2007 RTW collection.
 She walked the runway in New York for Diane von Fürstenberg Spring 2006, Winter 2006, Winter 2007 and Spring 2008 collections.
 She was also featured on the catwalk for Catherine Malandrino and Nicole Romano, Spring 2007 collections; for United Bamboo, Winter 2006 collection.

 Marie, like both her siblings, is blonde and slender (1.80m, 55 kg).
-Since her role as Betty Catroux in the movie "Yves Saint Laurent", she has appeared in various fashion magazines, including Elle France.
+Since her role as Betty Catroux in the movie "Yves Saint Laurent", she has appeared in various fashion magazines.

 In 2013, she was the face of the advertising campaign for the "Ardency Inn" makeup brand.
 She was shot by Claiborne Swanson Frank for a newly released book, Young Hollywood.
 In 2015, she appeared on the cover of the French summer issue of LUI magazine, partially topless.